MultifactorLab/MultiFactor.IIS.Adapter/README.md

 1. The component needs direct access to ``api.multifactor.ru`` via TCP port 443 (TLS) or via HTTP proxy;
 2. Outlook Web Access must have a valid SSL certificate;
-3. The server must be set to the correct time.
+3. The server must be set to the correct time;
+4. Net Framework version 4.8 or higher must be installed on the server.

 ## Configuration